 There is never a need for an altar call or its anemic little brother, the invitation.
 Instead let's be inviting.
 Reserve a spot to actually share the gospel instead of tacking it on the end of the sermon.
+You can even begin the service with it.
 Let people rotate and tell their stories every week.
-Announce how best for visitors to get their questions answered.
+Announce how best for visitors to get their questions answered and schedule times to discuss the fullness fo the gospel .
 There are lots of ways to handle visitors, so let's quit playing a song and hoping someone comes down the isle.
 This is so foreign to our postmodern generation, most visitors don't even understand what is going on unless you really sell it, and then you are doing the Charles Finney altar call.

 Known as an expert in all he surveys, he freely shares his opinions on politics, science & theology using diatribes based upon careless research from tertiary sources that presupposed what he thought in the first place.